MonicaMedappa/TKC/README.md

 🪄🔮📖**Eliška**: Knows plenty about religion, philosophy, and occult sciences.
 A great conversationalist - no need for Netflix when there is Eliška!

-😕🫶🏼🤘🏼**Monica**: Currently obsessed with everything Papua New Guinea!
+☺️🫶🏼🤘🏼**Monica**: Currently obsessed with everything Papua New Guinea!
 I love Papua New Guinea!

 ### 🔗 Check out: